khanmimaad/Academy-Award-Database/README.md

 A pre-existing history allows for completion of a database that compiles all Oscar winners and nominees.
 Easily completed within the time frame required.

-Current Progress as of Milestone 2: Basic UI with additional features to be delivered soon: https://youtu.be/HKIV3r0v7vA
+Current Progress as of Milestone 3: Updated UI and information with even additional features to be delivered soon: https://youtu.be/HKIV3r0v7vA